AdroitAnandAI/No-Touch-Display-Interface-at-Edge-IoT/README.md

 a) To control public kiosks without touching the device <br>
 b) To control edge devices with gestures and also sound <br>
 c) To efficiently deploy complex AI solutions at the edge <br>
-d) Highlight of this project is the usage of efficient Numerical Algorithms along with hardware optimized OpenVINO models to tackle interesting usecases. <br>
+d) Usage of efficient Numerical Algorithms along with hardware optimized OpenVINO models<br>
 e) Use visual interaction where touch is not possible or advisable <br>
 f) Multiple facial features are identified and mapped to specific action triggers <br>
 g) Sound control is done on the edge, without needing the device to be online. <br>
-h) The project demonstrates the capability of Intel OpenVINO to handle multiple Edge AI models in sequence and in parallel. <br>
+h) Demonstrates the capability of Intel OpenVINO to handle multiple Edge AI models in sequence and in parallel. <br>
-i) Many control inputs are also sourced to demonstrate the flexibility.
-But to deploy a custom solution you can choose controls, as you deem fit. <br>
+i) Many control inputs are also sourced to demonstrate the flexibility. <br>
-j) For instance, Gaze control may be ideal for big screen while head pose control for laptop screen.
-Either way, Sound Control can help to accept custom form entries or vocal commands.  <br>
+j) Stickiness feature can be tuned to set the minimum movement of head of gaze to be ignored.  <br>
 k) Gesture-action mapping can also be modified.
 Even the control mode can be switched with gestures.  <br> <br>

-## What is the social impact? (e.g. monetary saving, health and safety improvements, reduced carbon footprint etc.)
+## Social impact

 This project has got high social impact index.
 Our most pressing concern, at present, is to control the spread of COVID.
 To facilitate this, we need to allow touch free interaction of all public devices.
 To sanitize hand, right before and after using serums is not a practical solution, in long run.
 People may fail to adhere.
 Rather a practical solution is to avoid touch to the extend possible.
 This project addresses this problem using multiple AI models and using OpenVINO to deploy them on the edge devices.
 This will significantly improve the health and safety standards among the public.